A-Series-of-Dice-Based-Events/IronGods/Technology Guide/Gear/README.md

 **Price** 10 gp; **Bulk** L; **Craft DC** 25

 A battery contains 10 charges when full.
 It is a single Interact action to insert or eject a battery from an item.
+Much like a [repeating](http://2e.aonprd.com/Traits.aspx?ID=374) weapon, it is often 3 Interact actions to replace an empty battery (eject used battery, retrieve new battery, insert new battery).
 When recharging a battery at a generator, roll a DC 4 flat check.
 On a failure, the battery is destroyed and becomes a useless silverdisk.

 ## Chemalyzer